open-horizon/exchange-api/README.md

     - Build the exchange api container and run it locally: `make .docker-exec-run`
 - Manually test container locally: `curl -sS -w %{http_code} http://localhost:8080/v1/admin/version`
     - Note: the container can not access a postgres db running locally on the docker host if the db is only listening for unix domain sockets or 127.0.0.1.
-- Run the automated tests: `./sbt test`
+- Run the automated tests: `sbt test`
 - Push container to our docker registry: `make docker-push-only`
 - Deploy the new container to a docker host
     - Ensure that no changes are needed to the /etc/horizon/exchange/config.json file